 About

-She works with materials that carry prior histories, anti-roosting spikes, salvaged payphones, de-circulated library books, electromagnetic field recordings, and cast cement.
-The practice doesn't try to neutralize what these materials have done.
+She works with materials that carry prior histories, anti-roosting spikes, salvaged payphones, de-circulated library books, electromagnetic field recordings, and cast cement photography and moving image.

 Duration runs through White’s works, not as an ethical commitment, but by bringing live presence and sustained practice into the exhibition space.